Home > News > Scottish Trans Alliance at Glasgow Pride

-This Saturday, 22nd August, the STA, Equality Network, and lots of our lovely volunteers lead the Pride march through Glasgow to call for trans rights now.
+This Saturday, 22nd August, the Scottish Trans Alliance, Equality Network, and lots of our lovely volunteers lead the Pride march through Glasgow to call for trans rights now.
 The day started pretty early for us as we arrived in Glasgow at 9 to set up our stalls on the Green, and decorated the float with an assortment of rainbow balloons, placards, banners, and a bunch of bubble guns to fire on the way round!

 After hearing some speeches from our float at the start point of the march (there was a focus on the legal rights that are still unavailable for some in the trans community, the need to make our LGBTI activism global and inclusive, and the specific problems around trans healthcare) we took to the streets to spread our message of trans rights now!
 The parade was so much fun – we danced our way around central Glasgow and had loads of people watching and waving.
 It was an amazing opportunity to get to call for trans equality at an event not only attended by many from the LGBTI community, but also watched by hundreds more, who may not be aware of or think about the discrimination that continues to be faced by almost all LGBTI people.
 We got to be ourselves, have fun, spread our message, and be proud!